zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 ### Iterable dataset

 I have tried implementing an Iterable dataset for the train dataset, which would be more memory efficient and training will start faster.
-However it seems that `SFTTrainerSFTTrainer` is not ready for it.
+However it seems that `SFTTrainer` is not ready for it.

 ### Train script